 These studies point to differences in the views of local users and other stakeholders; however, they shed less light on the reasons for these differences.
 Individuals’ preferences in natural spaces are influenced by a wide range of subjective factors, including the value they place on nature, their experiences in natural spaces, and relational values, such as the contribution of people’s relationships with nature to their cultural and individual identity (Chan et al. 2016; Cooper et al. 2017).
 For local users, place attachment, the emotional connection they have to their local environment and the sense of well-being derived from its continuity over time (Wolf et al. 2014; Zhang et al. 2015), is a significant factor in determining their preferences and attitudes towards management (Davenport & Anderson 2005).
 Providers do not necessarily have this emotional attachment (Riechers et al. 2016).
 Their knowledge regarding the management and environmental characteristics of these spaces may influence their preferences (Hofmann et al. 2012), as well as the demands involved in management (Özgüner et al. 2007).

 Understanding these different factors is important in order to ensure the management of urban natural spaces is aligned to meet user needs.
 Qualitative study designs allow exploration of the reasons for differences in the preferences of local users and other stakeholders, giving a nuanced insight into meanings attached to the natural environment that cannot be obtained from quantitative studies (Gill et al. 2008), and contributing to a deeper appreciation of the individual and societal benefits of these spaces (Chan et al. 2016).
-For example, a recent qualitative study of scientists and local users found that although the two groups shared similar emotional responses to nature, scientists had more objective knowledge which influenced their preferences (Prévot et al. 2016).
+For example, a recent qualitative study of scientists and local users found that, although the two groups shared similar emotional responses to nature, scientists had more objective knowledge which influenced their preferences (Prévot et al. 2016).
 Another showed that local users place value on aesthetics and enjoyment of nature in natural spaces, whereas providers, both strategic providers and implementers, have a more utilitarian view of nature as they have to balance a number of environmental and social factors in the management of these areas (Riechers et al. 2016).

 User preferences for urban natural spaces are often very closely linked with the characteristics of the space itself and, as users tend to use just one or a few urban natural spaces, focusing on a specific area allows exploration of local level factors such as place attachment and their importance in determining user preferences (Davenport & Anderson 2005).
 However, the context in which providers make decisions will be much broader than this, and management is often the responsibility of providers who have little direct engagement with individual spaces at a local level and responsibility for making decisions across a number of sites (Tempesta & Vecchiato 2015).
 Studies comparing the views of stakeholder groups regarding protected areas in Italy (Tempesta & Vecchiato 2015), and the Czech Republic and Republic of Macedonia (Petrova et al. 2011) have sought the views of both local users and stakeholders from a wider context.
 Hence, broadening the sample of providers to include providers and researchers from the national level takes into account the wider context in which the management of natural spaces takes place (Petrova et al. 2011).